Thank you for taking the time to read this page.

 I don’t have my dress / item of clothing any more

-Again, no worries.
+Again, no problem.
 I’m working with an illustrator to bring the clothes alive.
 All I need is a description or a photo.

 I got married in a House Of Mirelle wedding dress